Maria040528/Maria040528/README.md

 - 👋 Hi, I’m @Maria040528
 - 👀 I’m interested in:estudos,livros e series
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning:tecnologia
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me
-- 😄 Pronouns: dela
+- 😄 Pronouns: ela/dela
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: amo livros

 <![](https://media.tenor.com/Jx30tRnzLrkAAAAM/malfoy-tom.gif)
 Maria040528/Maria040528 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.